Unless you have been living under a rock, you’ve probably heard about the veterinarian and veterinary nurse/tech shortage.

 Why Practices Are Struggling With Veterinary Retention

-Practices Aren’t Offering Work-Life Balance
+They’re Not Offering A Work-Life Balance

 This will come as no surprise to many.

-To remedy this, practices need to look at their systems and evaluate how they distribute work throughout their businesses.
+Practices need to look at their systems and evaluate how they distribute work throughout their businesses.
 Although this is not a simple solution, measures must be taken to manage work-life balance if employers hope to retain their staff.

-‘We simply cannot keep cranking the pressure up in the face of a huge increase in pet ownership – those chasing short-term profit are really risking the long-term viability of their practice as staff exit.’
+‘We simply cannot keep cranking the pressure up in the face of a huge increase in pet ownership – those chasing short-term profit are risking the long-term viability of their practice as staff exit.’

 They’re Not Focusing On Management